 Curious if a Tummy Tuck is right for you?
 Request a Free Virtual Consultation and speak to a board-certified plastic surgeon!

 The Day Before

-Ideally, the day before should be used to make last minute arrangements for child care and self care, and to complete errands like grocery shopping, picking up prescriptions, wound care supplies, etc. I also used this time to ensure my house was clean and that my sleeping arrangements downstairs were prepared.
-Anyone having a procedure with general anesthesia will be required to refrain from eating or drinking at a certain time, the night before surgery.
+Ideally, the day before should be used to make last minute arrangements for child care and self-care, and to complete errands like grocery shopping, picking up prescriptions, wound care supplies, etc. I also used this time to ensure my house was clean and that my sleeping arrangements downstairs were prepared.
+Anyone having cosmetic surgery with general anesthesia will be required to refrain from eating or drinking at a certain time, the night before surgery.
 This is really dependent upon the time of the procedure in the morning and is typically about 12 hours.
 The schedule is set the day before, and the surgery center will call to let you know what time you should arrive.
 Here is a brief checklist of things you can do to prepare for your tummy tuck surgery the day before.

 - Ensure all grocery shopping is complete (I’ll share more about what foods I found to be palatable below)

 - Pick up all prescriptions.
 This includes pain medications, antibiotics, muscle relaxers, and anti-nausea medication.
 In some instances, the doctor may ask that medication be taken the day before the surgery, but you should always check with your physician first.

 - Have wound-care supplies on-hand.
 I picked up 2×2 and 4×4 gauze pads, tape, gloves, and an antibiotic ointment.

 - Make sleeping arrangements.
 My bedroom is upstairs, so I camped out on the couch.
 I suggest having several pillows (at least 6), blankets, etc. You may also benefit from having a small pillow that can be used to splint your incision when you sit up, walk, cough, etc.